 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's cumulative net losses and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2018 and 2017.
+Accordingly, a full valuation allowance has been established against the net deferred tax assets as of December 31, 2019 and 2018.
 Management reevaluates the positive and negative evidence at each reporting period.
-The increase in the valuation allowance for deferred tax assets during the year ended December 31, 2018 related primarily to the increase in net operating loss carryforwards.
-The decrease in the valuation allowance for deferred tax assets during the year ended December 31, 2017 related primarily to the decrease in corporate tax rate from 34% to 21% starting on January 1, 2018 as described below.
+The increase in the valuation allowance for deferred tax assets during the years ended December 31, 2019 and 2018 related primarily to the increase in net operating loss carryforwards.
 Changes in the valuation allowance were as follows:

-Year Ended December 31, 2018 2017 Valuation allowance at beginning of year \$ (38,645) \$ (45,676) Increases recorded to income tax provision (8,754) (8,599) Decreases recorded as a benefit to income tax provision 15,630 Valuation allowance at end of year \$ (47,399) \$ (38,645)
+Year Ended December 31, 2019 2018 Valuation allowance at beginning of year \$ (47,399) \$ (38,645) Increases recorded to income tax provision (8,426) (8,754) Decreases recorded as a benefit to income tax provision Valuation allowance at end of year \$ (55,825) \$ (47,399)

-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2018 or 2017.
+The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2019 or 2018.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending tax examinations.
-The Company's tax years are still open under statute from 2015 to the present.
+The Company's tax years are still open under statute from 2016 to the present.
 Earlier years may be examined to the extent that tax credit or net operating loss carryforwards are used in future periods.
 The Company's policy is to record interest and penalties related to income taxes as part of its income tax provision.
-As of December 31, 2018 and 2017, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations and comprehensive loss.
+As of December 31, 2019 and 2018, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations and comprehensive loss.